gajis/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Script that creates a new global variable
 8.script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
-9. script that prints the result of POWER divided by DIVIDE
+9. script that prints the result of POWER divided by DIVIDE 10 script that displays the result of BREATH to the power LOVE